The exposure triangle and ISO

-In the days of film we talked about an image being grainy.
-In other words, it was kind of rough looking.
+In film photography we talk about an image being grainy.
+In other words, it’s kind of rough looking.
 No smooth, deep blacks or crisp, clean whites.
-There was a muddiness to the image.
-In the digital world that is called noise.
+There’s a muddiness to the image.

 Setting ISO to add or avoid noise

-In order to achieve the result you want, you need to have command of your ISO.
+In order to achieve the result you want, you need to control your ISO.

 It works exactly the same way as your sound system – turn it up for more noise.

-Let’s say you’re taking a photo indoors, using natural light, of a gorgeous little sleeping baby.
-This is not a subject matter than commands grit or edginess.
-It is a baby – beautiful and new – so we want a sleek, smooth image with a good amount of light.
+This isn’t a subject matter than commands grit or edginess.
+It’s a baby – beautiful and new – so we want a sleek, smooth image with a good amount of light.